andrewn6/bashserverscript/README.md

 ### Step 2

-In the bash script for the docker build command specify the name of the image so when it gets built it gets tagged as that image.
+In the bash script for the docker build command specify the name of the image so when it gets built it gets tagged as that image. eg docker build -t yourimagename

 ### Step 3